tophee/obsidian-counter/README.md

 # Obsidian - Counter

 **This is my personal, slightly modified copy of the original [rmutt92/obsidian-counter](https://github.com/rmutt92/obsidian-counter) plugin.
-The main difference is that it doesn't count front-matter edits as edits.**
+The main difference is that it doesn't count front-matter edits as edits.
+Note that the plugin still uses the old format for lists ( `[item1], [item2]`, ... instead of the indented unordered list that is now default in Obsidian.
+This means that the plugin conflicts with any plugin that updates the yamls header to the new format, e.g. the [Update time on edit plugin](https://github.com/beaussan/update-time-on-edit-obsidian)**

 Counter is a simple Obsidian plugin that provides a counter of page views, editing dates, and word counts for metadata in YAML frontmatter.